Esri/geometry-api-java/README.md

 ## Requirements

 * Java JDK 1.6 or greater
-* Experience developing MapReduce applications for [Hadoop](http://hadoop.apache.org/).
+* Experience developing MapReduce applications for [Apache Hadoop](http://hadoop.apache.org/).
 * Familiarity with text formats of spatial data, such as JSON or WKT, would be useful.

 ## Resources